KillerEpic/KILLEREPIC/README.md

 <p align="center">
-Names I go by: Killz / Dust / Cay / Chromo / Epic (Or the Sans I am)
+Names I go by: Killz / Builderman / Cay / Chromo / Epic (Or the character/sans i am!)

 <p align="center">
 Pronouns: She/Her (Or he if in character)